 How To Remove Garage Clutter Without Making A Bigger Mess

-Along with sometimes feeling overwhelmed by the enormity of a decluttering project, which can cause you to procrastinate about getting it done, there is often also the fear that you'll make a bigger mess in your garage if you start clearing clutter and make it worse.
+Along with feeling overwhelmed by the enormity of a decluttering project, which can cause you to procrastinate about getting it done, there is also the fear that you'll make a bigger mess in your garage if you start clearing clutter and make it worse.

 These are both legitimate concerns, but they can sure take the wind out of your sails when it comes to motivation.